tenkabuto/aphorisms/manuscript/chapter1.md

 ## Advice
 > Humans give great advice in terrible ways.
 We speak in one dimension, write in two, but grasp things in three.

+## Getting others to do something
+> Send them beside the thing and let gravity do the rest.

 ## Playing Games and Winning
 > Winners play games they are willing to lose.